tommite/pubs-code/prefinf-ejor/README.md

 These are the tests for
-R. Split, T. Tervonen: On preference inference with additive multi-attribute value models
+R. Split, T. Tervonen: Preference inference with general additive multi-attribute value models and holistic pair-wise preference statements

 System requirements:
 - Python (2.6+)